 The air outside is still prickly and cold, but that's what scarves are for.
 Luna has her jacket done up, but her gloves have mysteriously disappeared, along with her favourite hat.
-Fortunately, she has enough long, blonde hair to keep her head fairly warm.
-Her skirt's a little too short to help, but her socks come up to mid-thigh, at least.
+Fortunately, she has enough hair to keep her head fairly warm.
+Her skirt's a little too short to help, but her socks come up to mid-thigh.
 Her heels click against the stone as she walks down the Hogwarts steps, carrying her tray with pride.
 Then she turns and pulls out a cupcake, placing it on the bottom step.
 The sprinkles stand out in the dim, evening light.

 "What are you doing?"
 Neville asks.

 She turns and trails down the path, Neville following behind her.
 She places more cupcakes here and there at odd intervals, on top of rocks or in the arms of statues.
 They pass through the bridge, and she leaves one on the railing, right in the center.